Key Takeaways

 What is a LinkedIn InMail?

 LinkedIn InMail is a private email message that enables you to reach other LinkedIn members you are not connected to or you don’t have an introduction to.
-It is a message to your 2nd and 3rd degree connections.
+This message is for your 2nd- and 3rd-degree connections.

 You must upgrade to a LinkedIn Premium account to use InMail.

-Once upgrading, you receive a certain number of InMail credits from LinkedIn that is based on your premium subscription type.
+When you upgrade, you receive a set number of InMail credits from LinkedIn based on your premium subscription type.

 Why use LinkedIn InMails?